gertvv/gemtc/README.md

    long to run, and are probabilistic in nature.
 Many individual comparisons are made, so a couple of failures over the entire test suite are to be expected.
 However, these should not be systematic.
-   These tests can be run using `make validate-jags`, `make validate-winbugs`, and `make validate-openbugs`.
+   These tests can be run using `make validate`.

 License
 -------